tibs/beyond-spellchecking-talk/README.rst

 The PDF files may not always be as up-to-date as the source files, so check their timestamps.

-The QR code was generated using the command line program for qrencode_, which I installed with ``brew install qrencode`` on my Mac.
+The QR code on the final slide was generated using the command line program for qrencode_, which I installed with ``brew install qrencode`` on my Mac.

 .. _qrencode: https://fukuchi.org/works/qrencode/